Hussain-Ali-Khan/project/README.md

 # 🛒 Mall Demand Forecasting API

 A machine learning-powered API that predicts mall demand using Ridge Regression, optimized with GridSearchCV.
 The model is containerized using Docker and deployed with Gunicorn + Uvicorn for production readiness.
-Load testing was performed using Locust to benchmark performance under concurrent usage.
+Load testing was performed using Locust to benchmark performance under concurrent usage.inputs are loggged on postgresql for logging and checking

 ---